 Orientation meetings for the SED Program are happening on a monthly basis.
 These hour-long presentations explain each component of the application and offer admission assistance.

-The next orientation meeting for SED applicants will occur online on Thursday, November 13th, at 5pm in HGH 226.
+The next orientation meeting for SED applicants will occur online on Thursday, October 9th, at 5pm.
 Register at the link below.

 More information at: http://humboldt.edu/education/students